Patrick Page: 1993–2010: Early roles and Broadway debut

+2011–2017: Theatre roles

 Page created the dual role of Norman Osborn and his alter ego the Green Goblin in Julie Taymor's Broadway rock musical Spider-Man: Turn Off the Dark, which played at the Foxwoods Theatre until January 2014.
 Premiering in June 2011, it featured music and lyrics by Bono and The Edge.
 Page's performance received positive reviews and was quoted as being one of the main reasons to see the show.
 For this performance, he received a nomination for the Drama Desk Award for Outstanding Featured Actor in a Musical.
 Page left the show on August 5, 2012, to star in the new Broadway production of Cyrano De Bergerac which ran for a limited engagement from September to November 2012.
 His role in Spider-Man was taken over by Robert Cuccioli.

 Page played the title role in Shakespeare Theatre Company's Coriolanus from March to June 2013.
 Page appeared in the Broadway production of John Grisham's A Time to Kill.
 The production started on September 28, 2013, and officially opened on October 20, 2013.
 He appeared in the new play Casa Valentina, which opened on Broadway in April 2014.
 He originated the role of Frollo in the U.S. premiere of The Hunchback of Notre Dame, made his Shakespeare in the Park debut in Cymbeline, and in fall 2015 played Adult Men in the Spring Awakening revival produced by Deaf West and directed by his Hunchback co-star Michael Arden.